ZAdamMac/Tapestry/readme.md

 Building Tapestry has been a large and time-consuming project, but it would have been even more so without the work of the developers of our dependancies - GnuPG, the Python-GnuPG module, and obvious python itself.

-If you would like to contriubte to the development of Tapestry, feel free to start a pull request, or perhaps buy me a coffee at ko-fi.com/PSavLabs
+If you would like to contriubte to the development of Tapestry, feel free to submit a pull request, or perhaps buy me a coffee at [ko-fi.com/PSavLabs]

 ## Security Considerations
 Tapestry relies on Gnu Privacy Guard - an implementation of the PGP protocol - in order to securely store the archives it generates, and also to provide a mechanism for verifying the individual who generated the backup.
 It does this using two seperate keys - the Encryption Key (sometimes called the "Disaster Recovery" key, after the comment included on keys Tapestry Generates) and an optional signing key specified by the user.